Responsive Full-Screen Background Image (Simple Example)

-Welcome to a tutorial on how to create a responsive full-screen background image with HTML and CSS.
+Welcome to a tutorial on how to create a responsive fullscreen background image in HTML CSS.
 Need to add a background image that will look nice on both big and small screens?

-A simple way to create a responsive full-screen background image is to set a background image that covers the entire window – body { width: 100vw; min-height: 100vh; background: url("IMAGE"); background-size: cover; }.
+Creating a responsive fullscreen background image is as easy as setting a background image to cover the entire window – body { width: 100vw; min-height: 100vh; background: url("IMAGE") center no-repeat; background-size: cover; }.

-That covers the quick basics, but read on for a few more examples!
+That covers the quick basics, but read on for the example!

 TABLE OF CONTENTS